Hlinka Gretzky Cup: Canada Proves Too Powerful For Host Czechs

 WHL Imports

 The Czechs of note or of particular interest to me — besides Mysak — were two forwards coming to the WHL as import draft picks.
-Those being Pavel Novak, the 13th overall pick in June’s draft for the Memorial Cup host Kelowna Rockets, and Gut, the goal-scorer who was taken 57th by the Everett Silvertips.
+Those being Pavel Novak, the 13th overall selection in June’s draft for the Memorial Cup host Kelowna Rockets, and Gut, who was taken 57th by the Everett Silvertips.

-Both looked promising against Canada, with Gut scoring in front of his new coach Dennis Williams, who is serving as an assistant under Michael Dyck on Canada’s coaching staff.
+Both looked promising against Canada, with Gut scoring in front of his soon-to-be coach Dennis Williams, who is serving as an assistant under Mike Dyck on Canada’s staff.
 Gut buried his own rebound after using a Canadian defender as a screen for his initial shot off the rush.
 Lennox kicked that out, but Gut beat his defender to the loose puck for the finishing touch.

 Novak was certainly noticeable as one of the few offensive catalysts for the Czechs while skating on the top line with Mysak and also manning the point for his country’s top power-play unit.
 Novak’s best chance against Canada came on a third-period man advantage, but his shot was partially blocked and appeared to glance off the outside of the post in going wide.